HospitalRun/planning/Requirements/v1_0/Incident-Management.md

 * essential elements for all incidents

-1. Incident ID
+1. Incident ID  (auto)
 2. Entered by   (user name)
-3. DateTime Created
+3. DateTime Created   (auto)
-4. DateTime of last update
+4. DateTime of last update   (auto)
-5. Updated By
+5. Updated By  (auto)
 6. DateTime of incident
-7. Type of Incident
+7. Category of Incident
-8. Sub-type of Incident
+8. Category Item of Incident
 9. Description
 10. Status of incident